The Antioxidant that Actually Restores All Your Other Antioxidants

 Without the presence of both nutrients within the body’s cells, cellular energy cannot be generated or sustained.

-Until recently, the only way to increase this super nutrient levels in plasma was to convert it from ubiquinone within the body, which research has shown becomes increasingly difficult with age.
+Until recently, the only way to increase this super nutrient levels in plasma was to convert it from ubiquinone within the body.

 Because it was so easily oxidized outside of the body, it took scientists and researchers more than a decade to stabilize it for use in supplements.